What Are Pleural Plaques?

 - Textile mill workers

-These workers had a high risk of asbestos exposure prior to the early 1980s, as this was when widespread restrictions on asbestos began.
+These workers had a high risk of asbestos exposure before the early 1980s, as this was when widespread restrictions on asbestos began.
 However, asbestos-related diseases can take 10-50 years to develop after exposure.

 It is also possible to have secondary asbestos exposure, which could happen when a spouse or household member breathed in asbestos fibers when they washed the clothes of a construction worker, for example.

-Studies have found that a high rate of patients with malignant pleural mesothelioma and other asbestos-related diseases also have pleural plaques.
+Studies have found that many patients with malignant pleural mesothelioma and other asbestos-related diseases also have pleural plaques.

-A 2019 report from researchers at the Icahn School of Medicine at Mount Sinai also suggested that talc may possibly contribute to the development of asbestos-related pleural plaques.
-Asbestos fibers have been found in some samples of talc products like baby powder.
+A 2019 report from researchers at the Icahn School of Medicine at Mount Sinai also suggested that talc may contribute to developing asbestos-related pleural plaques.
+Asbestos has been found in some samples of talc products such as baby powder.

-Since pleural plaques are usually asymptomatic, a diagnosis typically only comes after an individual visits a physician for other reasons.
+Since pleural plaques usually have no symptoms, a diagnosis typically only comes after an individual visits a doctor for other reasons.

 - Biopsies